tahvane1/jablotron80/README.md

 This integration has been tested with JA-80K /JA-82K central units, JA-81F keypad and both JA-82T usb and JA-80T serial cables.
 Tested sensors include wired/wireless PIRs & door sensors and wired/wireless fire alarms.

+## Remote Support
+The JA-80T serial cable setup can work with remote serial devices using a device name of 'socket://[ipaddress:socket]', see section at bottom of page for more details

 ## Examples & configuration

 ### Initial configuration